nasa/cFE/README.md

 - Removes the remnants of the table service exclusion logic and documentation: `EXCLUDE_CFE_TBL` no longer available, even if defined, table services will still start.
 - Set ES and EVS pipe message limit to defaults as opposed to the custom, unjustified, `CFE_SB_SubscribeEx`.
 This change might queue additional HK messages, but SCH loads after ES anyways.
 - Replaces `CFE_SB_Default_Qos` with `CFE_SB_DEFAULT_QOS` macro that avoids global variable exposure.
 Removes SB-internal defines that are not implemented nor used.
-- Explicity `memset` the task data to zero at the start of EarlyInit.
-Standardize the global typdef/variable names.
+- Explicitly `memset` the task data to zero at the start of EarlyInit.
+Standardize the global typedef/variable names.
 - Moves all functions, macros, types, and other definitions related to resource IDs and generic resource management into a separate module, like `CFE MSG`, `SBR`, etc. This allows a mission to elect "strict" implementations of these objects, where every ID type is unique, and assigning between them or `uint32` results in a compiler error. **API now has separate types for each resource type (Apps, Tasks, Libs, Counters, etc).** The user can elect at the mission level whether this is a simple typedef (all uint32, all interchangeable) or a wrapper type (separate/strict type, cannot be interchanged).
 The former is backward compatible but the latter is not - must use proper types.
 - Adds Code QL analysis to continuous integration workflow.
 - See <https://github.com/nasa/cFE/pull/1150>